momagu/digitalpsychologylab.github.io/index.md

 conditions, or featured fully guided interventions.

-The meta-synthesis addressed two primary research questions: (1) What are user experiences of digital interventions for reducing ED symptoms in adults? and (2) What are user preferences for digital interventions for reducing ED symptoms in adults?
-To answer these questions, the researchers conducted a thematic synthesis using line-by-line coding of results from each study, generating themes that captured key aspects of user experiences and preferences.
+The meta-synthesis addressed two primary research questions: (1) What are user experiences of digital interventions for reducing
+<a class="gls" href="#eds">ED</a> symptoms in adults? and (2) What are user
+preferences for digital interventions for reducing
+<a class="gls" href="#eds">ED</a> symptoms in adults?
+To answer these questions,
+the researchers conducted a thematic synthesis using line-by-line coding of results from each study, generating themes that captured key aspects of user experiences and preferences.
 This approach allowed for an in-depth exploration of attitudes, views, and experiences critical to intervention acceptability, outcome, and engagement.

-Through systematic analysis, seven metathemes emerged that comprehensively describe how users perceive and engage with digital ED interventions:
+Through systematic analysis, seven metathemes emerged that comprehensively describe how users perceive and engage with digital
+<a class="gls" href="#eds">ED</a> interventions:

 <table class="table table-bordered">
   <thead>